Equipment Guides Ankaforce 3 min read

 Bumper Plates vs Steel Plates: Which Should Your Gym Use?

-A detailed comparison of bumper plates and steel plates covering safety, noise, cost, durability, and ideal use cases for different training styles and gym types.
+A detailed comparison of bumper and steel plates, covering safety, noise, cost, durability, and ideal use cases for different training styles and gyms.

 Bumper Plates vs Steel Plates: Which Should Your Gym Use?